• Recipes

 Pork Loin with oil, garlic and soy sauce

-• Combine in a 1-gallon zip lock bag with a 2 ½ to 3-pound pork loin.
+• Add the marinade to a 1-gallon zip-lock bag with a 2 ½ to 3-pound pork loin.
 Squeeze all the air out and seal.
-Refrigerate for 1-hour minimum but overnight is better.
+Refrigerate for the 1-hour minimum, but overnight is better.

 Pork Loin in pastic bag with marinade